 In compatible games, it allows you to assign the five RGB panels at the bottom bezel to depict your HP, ammo, cooldowns, killing blows, and similar values.

-If your favorite games don’t support the SteelSeries Engine, you will still able to synchronize the RGB LEDs to the rest of your MSI compatible gear and to customize the lighting at the front and at the back of the monitor.
+If your favorite games don’t support the SteelSeries Engine, you will still be able to synchronize the RGB LEDs to the rest of your MSI compatible gear and to customize the lighting at the front and at the back of the monitor.

 Unfortunately, there aren’t many games that support it, but this will hopefully change in time.
 Supported popular games include CS: GO and DotA 2.